 Turmeric comes from the root of a flowering plant of the ginger family and has been used medicinally for more than 4,500 years.
 Turmeric remains a staple treatment for skin conditions, digestive issues and bodily discomfort in Ayurvedic medicine, an ancient Indian healing system still practiced today.

 A ubiquitous ingredient in kitchens around the world, ginger is filled with nutritional properties that greatly benefit your health.
 Originating from China, ginger contains chemicals called sesquiterpenes that target cold viruses.
+This immune-boosting spice also has antibacterial properties that can help prevent nausea.

 Other functional chemicals include gingerols, shogoal and paradols that have the potential to prevent various cancers.
-The spice’s anti-inflammatory and anti-oxidative properties help control the process of aging, aid digestion and demonstrate potential to treat degenerative disorders, as well as cardiovascular disease.
+The spice’s anti-inflammatory and anti-oxidative properties help control the process of aging, aid digestion and demonstrate the potential to treat degenerative disorders, as well as cardiovascular disease.
 Ginger also contains antimicrobial compounds that allow it to help in treating infectious diseases.

 3. Cayenne Pepper